wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 })
 ```

-To specify an account name to be used during account creation, pass the `accountName` parameter to the method.
+To specify an account name to be used during the account creation, the `accountName` parameter can be used:

 ```ts
 const newAccount = await sessionKit.createAccount({